 Prior to arrival at Punta Mona, Sarah was in the organic food world, handling sales for over 125 of the industry leaders in various territories, independent and large accounts on the East Coast.
 She managed East then West Coast sales for Kopali Organics, a fair trade, triple bottom line brand, which supports small farming cooperatives in over 7 developing nations on 4 continents.

-Sarah has been an herbalist for 14 years, formally studied Traditional Chinese and Cherokee Plant Medicine with American Herbalist Guild founder, David Winston at Herbal Therapeutics School of Botanical Medicine in Washington, NJ from 2006-2008.
-Sarah currently practices and teaches Planetary Energetic, Traditional Chinese and Wise Woman Tradition herbal medicine with a focus on food based healing.
+Sarah has been an herbalist for 14 years, formally studied Traditional Chinese and Cherokee Plant Medicine with American Herbalist Guild founding member, David Winston at Herbal Therapeutics School of Botanical Medicine in Washington, NJ from 2006-2008.
+Sarah currently practices and teaches Planetary Energetic and Wise Woman Tradition herbal medicine with a focus on food based healing and local ethnobotanical traditions.

 Sarah has over 10 years formal training in the fine arts, holds a degree in Art History from the Tyler School of Art at Temple University in Philadelphia, Pennsylvania, graduating Magna Cum Laude, with a focus on Visual Culture, the interaction of people with their visual environment.
 She taught visual arts at the Philadelphia Museum of Art and was a part of an educational art activist program at The Art Sanctuary in Northern Philadelphia, supporting outreach, artistic and personal development for at risk youth.

 Dedicated to education and practical sustainable living, ethnobotany, specializing in food, culture and traditional plant medicine, Sarah is an avid naturalist, endangered plant advocate, permaculturist and environmentalist with a deep understanding of the complexities of sustainable living, transitional ethics and positive movement towards a more sustainable and evolved future.